-Common Stock Directors.
-Three directors of the Company are to be elected by the holders of shares of Common Stock at the Annual Meeting to serve until the next annual meeting and until their successors are elected and duly qualified.
-On the recommendation of the Nominating & Corporate Governance Committee, the Board of Directors has nominated Thomas B. Akin, Daniel K. Osborne and James C. Wheat, III for election by the holders of shares of Common Stock to the Board of Directors at the Annual Meeting.
-Unless otherwise indicated, a common proxy representing shares of Common Stock will be voted FOR the election of Messrs.
-Akin, Osborne and Wheat to the Board of Directors.
-Each Common Stock Director nominee has agreed to serve if elected.
-Selected biographical information regarding each Common Stock Director nominee is set forth below.
+Pursuant to Virginia law and our Articles of Incorporation, directors of the Company are to be elected by the holders of shares of Common Stock at the Annual Meeting to serve until the next annual meeting and until their successors are elected and duly qualified.
+On the recommendation of the Nominating & Corporate Governance Committee, the Board of Directors has nominated Thomas B. Akin, Michael R. Hughes, Barry Igdaloff, Daniel K. Osborne and James C. Wheat, III for election by the holders of shares of Common Stock to the Board of Directors at the Annual Meeting.
+Unless otherwise indicated, a proxy representing shares of Common Stock will be voted FOR the election of Messrs.
+Akin, Hughes, Igdaloff, Osborne and Wheat to the Board of Directors.
+Each Director nominee has agreed to serve if elected.
+Selected biographical information regarding each Director nominee is set forth below.